 1.3 URL parameters used for tracking and sorting

 This doesn’t just go for tracking parameters, of course.
-It goes for every parameter you can add to a URL that doesn’t change the vital piece of content, whether that parameter is for ‘changing the sorting on a set of products’ or for ‘showing another sidebar’: they all cause duplicate content.
+It goes for every parameter you can add to a URL that doesn’t change the vital piece of content, whether that parameter is for ‘changing the sorting on a set of products’ or for ‘showing another sidebar’: all of them cause duplicate content.

-1.4 Scrapers & content syndication
+1.4 Scrapers and content syndication